-If you’re married, you’ve been there.
-Your spouse has said or done something that has wounded you.
+If you’re married or in a relationship, you’ve been there.
+Your partner has said or done something that has wounded you.
 It may be something small, or it may be a major betrayal.
 Either way, your pride screams at you to take revenge.
 If you don’t strike back immediately, you at least want to keep this “guilt card” in your pocket to be pulled out at a later date: “Oh yeah, well what about the time when you….”

 When we’ve been offended, the last thing we want to do is to let it go.
-And yet, if our desire is to have a healthy, lasting marriage, that is exactly what we’ve got to do. **Here are seven suggestions to keep in mind when your spouse lets you down:*8
+And yet, if our desire is to have a healthy, lasting relationship, that is exactly what we’ve got to do.
+Here are seven suggestions to keep in mind when your spouse lets you down:

 Handle negative emotions responsibly.